National courtsConstitutional Court of the Republic of Slovenia (Ustavno sodišče Republike Slovenije)

 Fax: + 386 (03) 42 75 388

-The position of Human Rights Ombudsman was created in the Republic of Slovenia in order to ensure general protection for human rights and fundamental freedoms.
-The Human Rights Ombudsman, his/her four deputies or his/her assistants receive applications from persons who consider that a human right or fundamental freedom has been infringed by the action of a public authority, a local self-government body or a legal person subject to public law.
-The Human Rights Ombudsman operates on the basis of the 1994 Human Rights Ombudsman Act (Zakon o Varuhu človekovih pravic).
+The position of the Ombudsman was created in the Republic of Slovenia in order to ensure general protection for human rights and fundamental freedoms.
+The Ombudsman, his/her four deputies or his/her assistants receive applications from persons who consider that a human right or fundamental freedom has been infringed by a decision of a public authority, a local self-government body or a legal person subject to public law.
+The Ombudsman operates on the basis of the 1994 Human Rights Ombudsman Act (Zakon o Varuhu človekovih pravic).

-- On your behalf and with your authorisation, the Ombudsman may submit a request to the Constitutional Court for an assessment of the constitutionality and legality of certain provisions or acts, or
+- on your behalf and with your authorisation, request that the Constitutional Court assess the constitutionality and legality of certain provisions or acts;

-- He/she may submit initiatives to the Government or Parliament for laws and other provisions to be amended.
+- petition the Government or Parliament to amend laws and other provisions;

-- He/she may give anyone his/her opinion on a particular case relating to a breach of rights and freedoms, irrespective of the type of procedure or the stage reached in the examination of the case before the body in question.
+- freely disseminate its opinion on a particular case relating to a breach of rights and freedoms irrespective of the type of procedure or the stage reached in the examination of the case before the body in question.

-The Human Rights Ombudsman may not act or rectify breaches or irregularities instead of the relevant state body, local self-government body or legal person subject to public law.
+The Ombudsman may not act on behalf of, or remedy an infringement or rectify an irregularity instead of, the relevant state body, local self-government body or legal person subject to public law.

-The party that committed the breach or infringement is also responsible for rectifying it itself.
-Moreover, the Ombudsman may not examine cases that are being dealt with by the courts, other than in exceptional cases.
+The party that committed the infringement or irregularity is also responsible for righting the wrong.
+The Ombudsman may not examine cases that are being dealt with by the courts, other than in exceptional cases.

-By law the Ombudsman has no authority in the private sector, so he/she may not intervene in cases in which rights are breached by a private company, for example.
-In such cases, he/she may exert pressure on the state bodies, local self-government bodies or legal persons subject to public law which monitor the work of the private company or individual concerned.
+The law gives the Ombudsman no authority in the private sector; therefore, the Ombudsman may not intervene where rights are breached by a private company, for example.
+In such cases, the Ombudsman may exert pressure on the state bodies, local self-government bodies or legal persons subject to public law which monitor the work of the private company or individual concerned.

 The Ombudsman also monitors places of detention and the treatment of persons who have been detained or whose liberty has been restricted, in cooperation with non-governmental and humanitarian organisations.

-The Ombudsman has the power to monitor, warn and advise but not to take official decisions.
+The Ombudsman has the power to monitor, caution and advise but not to take official decisions.

-Part of the Human Rights Ombudsman`s institution, a specialised Deputy of the Ombudsman.
+Part of the Ombudsman’s institution, a specialised deputy of the Ombudsman.